RyanSaxe/CubeCobraRecommender/README.md

 Recommender System for [CubeCobra](https://cubecobra.com/).

+*More explicit documentation on how this currently works coming soon.*

-Note: this Recommender System contains no Machine Learning yet.
-I am currently working on getting this up and running, but we wanted to have an MVP (minimum-viable-product) for a quick launch to get feedback on the website.
+*This Recommender System contains no Machine Learning yet.
+I am currently working on getting this up and running, but we wanted to have an MVP (minimum-viable-product) for a quick launch to get feedback on the website.*

 ## Generating The Adjacency Matrix